Deployment Overview of NATS on Server¶

 jonasal/nginx-certbot:latest -

-The proxy forwards requests from the external HTTPS endpoint to the internal NATS monitoring service.
+Proxy Rule: The Nginx configuration routes traffic from the domain to the internal NATS monitoring port.

 -